 "It took some creative thinking to come up with an answer, but I believe this team has done it," says THEMIS project scientist Dave Sibeck of the Goddard Space Flight Center.

 Meanwhile, the broad curtain of auroras is quietly hanging over the Arctic, gently glowing, more or less minding its own business.
 This curtain is connected to the stationary inner boundary of the plasma tail and is fueled by plasma instabilities there.

 Right: Auroras poised to collide.
-Click on the image to view a labeled sequence of events.
+Click on the image to view a.
 Credit: Toshi Nishimura/UCLA

 When the lightweight stream reaches the inner boundary of the plasma tail—bang!--there is an eruption of plasma waves and instabilities.
 This collision of plasma is mirrored by a collision of auroras over the poles.

 National Science Foundation radars located in Alaska and Greenland confirm this basic picture.
 They have detected echoes from streams of material rushing through Earth's upper atmosphere just before the auroras collide and erupt.

 The five THEMIS spacecraft also agree.
 They have been able to fly through the plasma tail and confirm the existence of lightweight material rushing toward Earth.
 (For reference, these are the "plasma bullets" reported in a 2008 Science@NASA story "Plasma Bullets Spark Northern Lights.")